Sewage Treatment Plant (STP): Process, Working & Installation

 • Biological Treatment: Microorganisms are employed to break down organic matter and remove pollutants in sewage.

-• Membrane Filtration: Treated sewage is passed through membrane filters with microscopic pores, retaining any remaining solids, microorganisms, and contaminants.
+• Membrane Filtration: Treated sewage is passed through membrane filters with microscopic pores, retaining any remaining solids, microorganisms, and contaminants in the sewage treatment plant.

 Advantages of MBR Technology